jcminersanofi/jcminersanofi/README.md

 Hi, I’m @jcminersanofi
+- mRNA Center-of-Excellence Senior Scientist for a large biopharma company.
-- I work in bioinformatics, structure-prediction and sequence alignment within the biotech industry.
+- Regularly utilizing tools in bioinformatics, structure-prediction and sequence alignment for designing novel molecules.
-- Currently learning Agile practices for pipeline integration.
+- Implementing Agile practices for pipeline integration of algorithms product delivery to wet lab experimental teams.
-- I am always open to collaborations for protein folding, RNA folding, and biomacromolecule structure prediction.
+- Always open to collaborations for protein folding, RNA folding, and biomacromolecule structure prediction.
-- I can be reached at jacob.miner@sanofi.com.
+- Can be reached at jacob.miner@sanofi.com.